carlbray/webservice-test/README.md

 cd webservice-test
 mvn test
 ```
-This will run the **com.carlbray.test.OrganisationTest** and create a test report in target/surefire-reports/index.html
+This will run the **com.carlbray.test.OrganisationTest** and create a test report in **target/surefire-reports/index.html**

 ## Framework Design
 To ensure the tests are easy to maintain and aren't brittle I built a number of features into this framework.
 ### Mapping Json
-I mapped the Json objects into Plain Old Java Oblects (POJO) using http://www.jsonschema2pojo.org/ to generate them.
+I mapped the Json objects into Plain Old Java Oblects (POJO) using http://www.jsonschema2pojo.org/ This generates Jackson https://github.com/FasterXML annotated POJO classes.

-The copied each pojo into the **com.carlbray.pojos** package.
+Then copied each pojo into the **com.carlbray.pojos** package.

 ### Calling the Service
 I used REST-Assured https://github.com/rest-assured/rest-assured to simplify the work of calling the service.